 - Slice the jalapeno pepper open vertically and remove the stem and inside seeds.
 Note: wash hands thoroughly after doing this.Slice the pepper vertically into 1/8-inch wide strips.
 Cut each strip into 1-inch long segments.
 Set aside.

 - Remove the chicken from the marinade allowing any excess marinade to drain back into the bag (discard the marinade).
 Slice the chicken into 1-inch wide strips, and then again into 3 inch lengths.

 - Set one ½ slice of bacon on the work surface.
-Place a stuffed chicken piece with the ends facing down on the bacon and the open sides facing the bacon NOT outward (this allows the open ends to be covered by the bacon when rolled so the stuffing does not easily leak out when cooked) about 1 inch from an end of the bacon.
+Place a stuffed chicken piece with the open end facing down on the bacon and the open sides facing the bacon NOT outward (this allows the open ends to be covered by the bacon when rolled so the stuffing does not easily leak out when cooked).Leave about 1 inch from an end of the bacon.

 - Gently pull the short end of the bacon over the chicken piece, then roll the chicken and bacon toward the opposite end of the bacon, pulling gently to stretch the bacon slightly as you roll.

-- Secure with two toothpicks at the exposed end of the bacon through the chicken piece to the opposite side.
+- Fully enclose the chicken popper in the bacon.
+Secure with two toothpicks at the exposed end of the bacon through the chicken piece to the opposite side.

 - Remove from oven and allow to sit for 5 minutes before serving.

 - Cook over indirect heat.
 This will prevent the poppers from drying out or any flare ups from the bacon fat.

 - Place a drip pan under the grates where the poppers are cooking to catch any rendered bacon fat.

 - Due to the small size of the poppers they will need to be grilled on foil or in a grill basket.